Blog

 True love for great sound unites us.

-Radio announcers use it to make their voice sound bigger and more impactful.
-The so-called proximity effect leads to a bass-boost in directional microphones.
+Radio announcers use it to make their voices sound bigger and more impactful.
+The so-called "proximity effect" leads to a bass boost in directional microphones.
 But why does it occur?
-We have asked our acoustic engineers.

-The proximity effect occurs when the microphone is too close to the sound source.
+The proximity effect occurs when a microphone is too close to the sound source.
 Imagine you are speaking into a microphone.
-The bass becomes stronger the closer you hold the microphone to your mouth.
+Now, the bass becomes stronger the closer you get to the microphone.

-The proximity effect is a double-edged sword.
-It can help to make your voice sound bigger (and "better").
-But be aware, too much bass can make your recording sound muddy.
+The proximity effect can help to make your voice sound "bigger", but too much bass can make your recording sound muddy.
+As always, it's about finding the right balance for your context.

 It does not occur at all with the omnidirectional pattern, and it is most pronounced with the figure-8 pattern.

-The most commonly used pattern is the cardioid polar pattern, and it has a fairly strong proximity effect.
+The most commonly used pattern is the cardioid polar pattern, and it has a noticeable proximity effect, as we know from the radio.

 Ok, let's get technical.